looselytyped/container-usage-patterns/README.md

 ## dive

-- Build `container-patterns` without any optimizing in `build.gradle`
+- Build `Unoptimized-Dockerfile` without any optimizing in `build.gradle`

 ```sh
 ❯ docker build -t demo -f Unoptimized-Dockerfile .
 ```

-- Explore the filesystem of `builder` image using:
+- Explore the filesystem of `demo` image using:

 ```sh
 ❯ docker run --rm -it \